SESYNC-ci/syllabi/docs/_posts/2020-07-21-summer-institute.md

 The 2020 Summer Institute brings together ten science teams for a short course on data and software skills in socio-environmental synthesis.
-Through hands-on tutorial and project consultation, SESYNC staff will aim to accelerate your team's adoption of cyber resources in all phases of data-driven research and dissemination.
+Through hands-on tutorials and project consultation, SESYNC staff will aim to accelerate your team's adoption of cyber resources in all phases of data-driven research and dissemination.